 Make sure the court reporter can access exhibits.
 If possible, make exhibits available to the court reporter prior to the deposition, whether remote or in-person.
 Court reporting professionals love prep materials – as veteran court reporter Lori Stokes says, the more they can prepare in advance, the better the rough will be.
 Having the exhibits prior to the deposition is a huge help to the court reporter, as they may also contain spellings, terms, etc. that the reporter will need for the rough.

 Additional prep materials are always welcome and helpful to court reporters.
 If there are previous transcripts in the case, send them.
-Court reporter of two years Cassidy Western specifically said the roughs she has turned around fastest were those where she had access to previous transcripts in the case.
+Cassidy Western, court reporter of three years, specifically said the roughs she has turned around fastest were those where she had access to previous transcripts in the case.
 If previous depositions were covered by the same court reporting agency, they will already have those transcripts to provide to the reporter, but double check to make sure the reporter has all previous witnesses.
 There is no such thing as too many prep materials.
 This was another unanimous tip from all the reporters polled.
 Hint, reporters always love receiving a copy of the Notice of Deposition.

 Test with the remote technician before the deposition.
 Yes, we keep saying it.
 It’s essential.
 You need to test your internet connection and speed, test your audio and video, microphone, etc. before you log in to take the remote deposition.
 Everyone participating in a remote deposition needs to be able to see and hear.
 The reporter who can’t hear the participant who didn’t test their connection and equipment can’t promise a highly accurate rough draft (or final).
 Schedule the test.

 These tips outline what you can do from scheduling the deposition right up to the moment you go on the record.
 They set you firmly on the path to a quality rough draft from the court reporter.
-Next week, check out the list of actions you can take during the deposition to secure your speedy and accurate rough draft.
+Next, we’ll be sharing the list of actions you can take during the deposition to secure your speedy and accurate rough draft.

 Planet Depos court reporters have been covering legal proceedings in all variety of case matters, all over the globe, with a combined experience totaling centuries.
 From realtime to roughs, in-person or remote, the Planet Depos court reporter will make it happen.
 To schedule your next proceeding, contact Planet Depos at email@example.com, or schedule online.